Nine Mile Falls, Washington: Geography

 As the name suggests, the community is located nine miles northwest of Downtown Spokane along the Spokane River.
 That naming convention can also be seen in the nearby community of Seven Mile and the Spokane neighborhood of Five Mile Prairie.
 Unlike those two, however, Nine Mile Falls is not part of the contiguous built up urban and suburban area surrounding Spokane.
-Suburban sprawl comes within two miles of the community, but does not directly about it, making Nine Mile Falls an exurb of Spokane.
+Suburban sprawl comes within two miles of the community, but does not directly abut it, making Nine Mile Falls an exurb of Spokane.

 The community is located along Washington State Route 291, known in the area as Nine Mile Road, which follows the route of the river.
 Traveling from Spokane, visitors first encounter the eastern portion of the community.
 The western portion of the community across the river is accessed by turning off Nine Mile Road onto Charles Road, which crosses the river a few hundred feet downstream of the dam.
 The post office and most of the services are located on the eastern side of the community.
 The west side is home to a park, fire station, restaurant and elementary school.
 Sontag Park on the west side of the community is the western end of the Spokane River Centennial Trail, which provides access to Riverside State Park which stretches along the river for miles upstream of the community.

 The Little Spokane River flows into the Spokane River just north of Nine Mile Falls.
 From that point and extending downstream the Spokane River serves as the border between Spokane and Stevens Counties.
 Nine Mile Dam impounds the Nine Mile Reservoir.
 Long Lake, also known as Lake Spokane, the reservoir behind Long Lake Dam, begins almost immediately downstream from Nine Mile Dam.

-Geologically, the community is dominated by the Columbia River Basalt Group, alluvium laid down by glacial outburst Missoula Floods, and the erosive action of the Spokane and Little Spokane Rivers.
+Geologically, the community is dominated by the Columbia River Basalt Group, alluvium laid down by glacial outburst Missoula floods, and the erosive action of the Spokane and Little Spokane Rivers.
 The Spokane River turns from a northwestern direction to a western path just downstream of Nine Mile Falls, as it navigates around the southern foothills of the Selkirk Mountains.
 The first of those foothills are visible in the photo at the top of the article.
-The river cut a thin and steep roughly 200 foot deep valley through the surrounding plateau.
-Downstream of the site of the falls the valley widens and becomes more shallow.
+The river cut a thin and steep roughly 200-foot-deep valley through the surrounding plateau.
+Downstream of the site of the falls the valley widens and becomes shallower.
 Areas that have not been cleared for development or farming are covered in ponderosa pine forest.

 Nine Mile Falls is located in the Nine Mile Falls School District.
 Nine Mile Falls Elementary School is located within the community, but the middle and high schools are located in nearby Suncrest.